-The areas currently not covered are better dealt with in national regulation.
-Other: Please specify . (max 500 characters) No opinion.
-IX C ROS SS-BORDER DIVISIONS you support introducing regulation regarding cross-border divisions at EU Single choice) $\boxtimes$ Yes a.
-And these harmonised rules should aim at the following: (Multiple choice) Building rules on cross-border divisions around the framework established in the Directive on cross-border mergers.
+18. Do you support introducing regulation regarding cross-border divisions at EU level?
+(Single choice)

+- Yes.
+And these harmonised rules should aim at the following: (Multiple choice) - Building rules on cross-border divisions around the framework established in the Directive on cross-border mergers.
 Please specify why.
-(Multiple choice) ☐ The framework is well known by the relevant stakeholders. ☐ The framework has proven to be sustainable. ☐ The framework presents the best structure to deal with this type of cross-border activities. ☐ Other: Please specify. (max 500 characters) ☐ No opinion.
-Shared liability of the involved companies for claims existing at the time of the division. ☐ Should this shared liability be based on the distribution of assets in the division?
-(Single choice) ☐ Yes: Please specify. (max 500 characters) ☐ No: Please specify. (max 500 characters) ☐ No opinion.
-No: Please specify why: (Multiple choice) These areas are best dealt with at national level.
-The division between EU regulation and national legislation does not pose a problem.
-Other: Please specify. (max 500 characters) No opinion.
-No opinion.
-X G ROU IPS OF COMPANIES 19.
-Do y ou see a need for EU intervention in this field?
-(Single choice) $\boxtimes$ Yes s, there should be an EU intervention (Multiple choice) The Commission should recommend the recognition of group interest.
-The EU should require groups to provide information on their structure in a consolidated, investor-friendly and easy-to-read document.
+(Multiple choice) - $\boxtimes$ The framework is well known by the relevant stakeholders. - The framework has proven to be sustainable. - The framework presents the best structure to deal with this type of crossborder activities. - Other: Please specify. (max 500 characters) - No opinion. - Shared liability of the involved companies for claims existing at the time of the division. - Should this shared liability be based on the distribution of assets in the division?
+(Single choice) - Yes: Please specify. (max 500 characters) - No: Please specify. (max 500 characters) - No opinion. - No: Please specify why: (Multiple choice) - These areas are best dealt with at national level. - The division between EU regulation and national legislation does not pose a problem. - Other: Please specify. (max 500 characters) - No opinion.